Gary is the Professor of Faith and the Health of the Public at Wake Forest University School of Divinity in Winston-Salem, NC.

 Gary is an ordained American Baptist minister with degrees from Candler School of Theology at Emory University and Doctor of Ministry at the Interdenominational Theological Center in Atlanta as well as an honorary doctorate from the Chicago Theological Seminary.
-He blogs regularly at garygunderson.net.
-He has two daughters, Kathryn and Lauren, a grandson (Charles Isaac Gunderson Wolfe) and is married to Dr. Teresa Cutts, also faculty at Wake Forest University School of Medicine.
+Married to Dr. Teresa Cutts, who also served as faculty at Wake Forest University School of Medicine.
+They have four daughters